geotools/geotools/docs/user/library/referencing/calculator.rst

      :start-after: // distance start
      :end-before: // distance end

-  Although the above shows quickly creating a DirectPosition from a JTS Coordiante; you can use the GeodedicCalculator with any two positions, internally it will transform the points as needed.
+  Although the above shows quickly creating a DirectPosition from a JTS Coordinate; you can use the GeodedicCalculator with any two positions, internally it will transform the points as needed.